 The Romans built their major camp here when Caesar set out to conquer Gaul.
 Known as Lugdunum, Lyon then became the capital of the Roman Empire’s ‘three Gauls’ of Aquitaine, Belgium and the province around Lyon.

-Musée Gallo-Romain: Sitting on... the hillside beside the Roman theaters, the underground museum has an impressive collection of artefacts, running from super statues to the intriguing Claudian Table – an engraving of a speech made by the Emperor Claudius who was born in Lyon.
+Sitting on the hillside beside the Roman theaters, the underground museum has an impressive collection of artifacts, running from super statues to the intriguing Claudian Table – an engraving of a speech made by Emperor Claudius who was born in Lyon.
 It’s a big and impressive museum on different levels with sections showing the importance of Lyon to the Romans.

 The Roman City of St. Romain-en-Gal, Rhone-Alpes